banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

     # add the title
     content = "{{title}}" + content
 ```
-It seems all `<>{}` gets encoded, effectively preventing us from putting any html tags or template expressions into our template.
+It seems all `<>{}` gets encoded, effectively preventing us from putting any HTML tags or template expressions into our template.
 The valid template expression is the `{{title}}` variable inserted before our content.
 We seem to have hit a dead end for now, so let's review how the served templates are displayed.
 We notice that the bot doesn't actually visit `/serve`, but instead `/render`:
 ```python
 def admin_bot(params):
 	...